Green Sea Turtle Habitat - Laniakea Beach at the North Shore

 Facilities at Laniakea Beach:

-The Turtle Beach has kept its originality and offers the turtles their natural habitat.
-Away from the beach, visitors have the opportunity to use picnic tables.
+Turtle Beach has kept its originality and offers the turtles their natural habitat.
+Near the beach, visitors have the opportunity to use picnic tables.
 However, there are no restrooms or showers available here.
-Likewise, there are no lifeguards on the beach.
+Also, there are no lifeguards on the beach.

 Directions and parking:

 The beach is located on the north coast of Oahu, approximately midway between Haleiwa and Waimea Bay, and is easily accessible by car via the Kamehameha Highway.
 There is no associated parking lot but visitors have the option to park their vehicle on the right side of the road.